-Welcome back to my ongoing series on the New York Transportation Improvement Plan (NYTIP)!
+Welcome back to my ongoing NYTIP series!
 When I introduced NYTIP, I outlined a three-point plan for fixing the NYC Subway system: enhance, extend, and expand.
-This post summarizes the last five posts, which addressed the first point – enhance.[Let’s recap!]
+This post summarizes v0.8.0 of the enhanced NYC subway, which addresses the first point.

-Regarding point 1 (enhance), I’ll begin with the Central Park West (CPW) trunk line, which serves the A, B, C, and D trains.
+I’ll begin my series on point 1 – enhance – with the Central Park West (CPW) trunk line, which serves the A, B, C, and D trains.